Some Hamlets and Townships of Dewsbury mentioned in this article:

 * 1457 John Clytf and John Clay, both of Hyprom, brewed helpales.
 Ric, Smyth, Thos.
 Roide, and Henry Hemingway, all of Hiprom took turves from Shelf waste.

 * 1456-1474 John Hemmyngway (Southowram) Yorkshire Deeds, 10 volumes.
-A John Hem(m)yngway of Southowram witnessed several deeds and another John Hemingway was said to be of Thornhills in Hartshead parish.
+A John Hemyngway of Southowram witnessed several deeds and another John Hemingway was said to be of Thornhills in Hartshead parish.

-*1630.
-There were now 100 Hemyngways in Yorkshire and the distribution of the surname is predominantly in Southowram.
-George Redmond (author) found that, although Southowram continued to be the family’s main stronghold, some families, notably clothiers, settled in the west in the Heptonstall area and one or two moved either north into Bradford or south into Huddersfield, but the migration downstream to Birstall, Mirfield, and Dewsbury was more significant and there were soon other major concentrations of the surname close to Selby (30 miles) and Wetherby (24 miles) and one or two Hemingways even settled in the commercial centers of York (36 miles) and Hull (60 miles).
-By this time a much wider variety of Christian names was in use, embracing Abraham and Edward (Southouwram), Henry, William and Thomas (Selby), James, Richard, and Robert (Halifax).
+By 1630, there were now about 100 Hemyngways in Yorkshire and the distribution of the surname was predominantly in Southowram.
+George Redmond (author) found that, although Southowram continued to be the family’s main stronghold, some families, notably clothiers, settled in the west in the Heptonstall area and one or two moved either north into Bradford or south into Huddersfield, but the migration downstream to Birstall, Mirfield, and Dewsbury was more significant and there were soon other major concentrations of the surname as far as Selby (30 miles) and Wetherby (24 miles) and one or two Hemingways even settled in the commercial centers of York (36 miles) and Hull (60 miles).
+By this time a much wider variety of Christian names was in use, embracing Abraham and Edward (Southowram), Henry, William and Thomas (Selby), James, Richard, and Robert (Halifax).

 Walterclough Hall and The Brontë Connection